Video & Film transfers to

 All footage, regardless of the format it is on, can be broken down into 3 categories:

-In addition to any of your instructions, and without any additional cost to
+addition to any of your instructions, and without any additional cost to you,

 - removing all the "bad videography" shots, (upside-down cameras, camera accidentally left on, out of focus shot, too shaky because you were busy trying to adjust the settings on the camera, 2 minutes of nothing going on because you were waiting for the guest of honor to finally walk through the door before everyone yelled "surprise!")